 Inertia Technical Analysis & Inertia Signals

 In physics, the term Inertia is defined in terms of mass and direction of motion.
 Using standard technical analysis, the direction of motion of the trend can be easily defined.
-However, the mass cannot be easily defined.
+However, the mass can't be easily defined.
 Dorsey claimed that the volatility of a financial instrument may be the simplest & the most accurate measurement of inertia.
 This theory led to the use of the Relative Volatility Index (RVI) as the basis to be used as a trend trading indicator.
 Hence Inertia indicator is comprised of: RVI smoothed by a linear regression.

 Gold Technical Analysis and Generating Signals